iOS 8: New Features

 Keyboards - There are new Filipino, Marathi, Slovenian, and Urdu keyboards available.

 iCloud Drive (beta 3) - There's a new popup window in beta 3 giving users the option to upgrade to iCloud Drive.
 Introduced at WWDC, iCloud Drive lets users store any type of file.
-There's also new section for iCloud Drive settings within the iCloud portion of the Settings app.
+There's also a new section for iCloud Drive settings within the iCloud portion of the Settings app.
 Though iCloud Drive can be turned on, it does not appear to be fully functional at this time.

 Handoff (beta 3) - There's a new Handoff setting in the General menu of the Settings app that allows users to toggle Handoff on and off.
 Handoff allows users to seamlessly transfer tasks between iOS and OS X. When a Handoff task or website is available, it is displayed in the App Switcher, accessed by double tapping the home button on the iPhone or iPad.